ClanCats/Container/README.md

 ### Container file

-A container file allows you to bind your services & parameters using a simple meta language.
+A container file allows you to bind your services & parameters using a simple meta-language.

 > Note: This feature is entirely optional if you prefer binding your services in PHP itself read: [Service Binding](https://clancats.io/container/master/advanced/service-binding)